Skip to main content

 Address comparison is case sensitive.
 For EVM addresses, use the canonical all-lowercase format in your policy configuration, not the mixed-case checksum format.

-Some signature types—like EIP-712 typed data or complex multi-chain formats—don’t have a JSON equivalent with extractable fields.
-In these cases, use wallet filters to scope your policies.
+Some signature types, like EIP-712 typed data or complex multi-chain formats, don’t have a JSON equivalent with extractable fields.
+For those, scope your Wallets:Sign policy to apply only to wallets that need strict controls.
+Other wallets bypass the policy entirely.

 curl -X PUT "https://api.dfns.io/wallets/{walletId}/tags" \